Willifme/Disce/README.md

 API's Used
 --------------
-- Wornik - For definitions of words.
+- Wordnik - For definitions of words.